IBM/vpc-flowlogs-log-analysis/README.md

 - LOGDNA_HOSTNAME is the name of the source of the log line.
 - LOGDNA_INGESTION_KEY is used to connect the Node.js function to the LogDNA instance.
+- LOGDNA_REGION is the region where your LogDNA instance is running (i.e. `us-south` for Dallas region).
 - COS_BUCKET_ARCHIVE is the bucket where you will save the log package after you send it to LogDNA (consider it as your long-term retention).
 - COS_APIKEY is the apikey field, generated on service credentials in your COS instance.
 - COS_ENDPOINT is the endpoint available on Endpoint section in your COS instance.
 It depends on the resiliency and location that your bucket is defined.